If you’re in search of powerful and thought-provoking wisdom, relying on the great Greek philosophers of ancient times will serve you well.

 Their wise words have the power to change the way you think and approach life.

-So, to enlarge your thought, below is our collection of inspirational, wise, and mind-blowing Greek philosopher quotes and sayings, collected from a variety of sources over the years.
+So, to enlarge your thinking, read our collection of inspirational, wise, and mind-blowing Greek philosopher quotes and sayings from various sources over the years.

 Greek Philosopher Quotes On Ancient Knowledge To Motivate You

 1. “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” – Aristotle

 You will also enjoy our article on history quotes.

 2. “The way to gain a good reputation is to endeavor to be what you desire to appear.” – Socrates (see more quotes by Socrates)

 You will also enjoy our article on science quotes.